 The best places to live in Delhi

-Delhi can certainly be an 'insider’s city' in that valuable information about which neighbourhoods are best for shopping, sightseeing or living is often only available through word of mouth.
-Expats moving to Delhi will most likely be drawn to neighbourhoods in South Delhi where other foreign nationals are concentrated and have formed a community over the years.
+Expats moving to Delhi will most likely be drawn to neighbourhoods in South Delhi where other foreign nationals tend to settle and have formed communities over the years.

 Trendy and vibrant areas in Delhi

 As India’s capital city, Delhi offers a cosmopolitan environment with lively neighbourhoods.
 This animated atmosphere is not limited to the city's modern districts – Delhi’s historical neighbourhoods undoubtedly add to the city’s energy.